This blog may contain affiliate links. Read our disclosure policy for more info.

 They are also special as they are the second-largest breed of penguins in the entire world (after Emperor penguins found in Antarctica.)
 They stand up to 100 cm (39 inches) tall and can weigh up to 18 kilos (40 lbs.)

-King penguins mostly eat krill, squid, and fish and have been seen diving as deep as 300 meters!
+King penguins mostly eat krill, squid, and fish and have been seen diving as deep as 300 meters (984 feet)!

 They are quite unique when it comes to breeding and finding a partner.
 Once a penguin finds a partner, they pretty much stick together (literally side by side) until the egg comes along.
 Then, it is one parent’s responsibility to stay with the chick while the other goes out looking for food.
-If one parent is killed, the other parent no longer can stay with the chick and must look for food, so the chick is then abandoned.
+If one parent doesn’t make it, the other parent no longer can stay with the chick and must look for food, so the chick is then abandoned.

 If a pair of King penguin parents are successful in raising a chick one year, they’ll stay together for years to come.
 But if they aren’t or one thinks they did a better job than the other, they will each find themselves a new partner.